-8.4 Are there any zoning requirements applicable?
+8.4 Are there any zoning or planning requirements applicable to the exercise of a reconnaissance, exploration or mining right?

+Areas subject to reconnaissance and exploration operations are subject to demarcation by the MGM.
+Holders of mining rights are required to demarcate the area with easily identifiable concrete markers, no later than 90 days as from the mineral title being issued or any change to the area being made.
 Mineral production areas are divided into (i) restricted areas, (ii) protection areas, and (iii) reserve areas, as follows:

-- Restricted areas comprise mining areas, including the deposits or beds and the respective dressing facilities in a radius of up to 1,000m. - (ii) Protection areas comprise: (a) the areas corresponding to the strips of land around restricted areas in a radius of up to 5km, to be established at the prudent discretion of the relevant body, as from the outer limits of the deposits protected by mineral demarcation; and (b) the areas corresponding to mineral occurrences discovered under an exploration title, plus a surrounding strip of up to 5km, to be established at the prudent discretion of the relevant body, as from the outer limits of the protected beds or deposits, during the period from the discovery of the occurrences to the granting of the mining rights. - (iii) Mineral reserve areas are areas of the national territory in relation to which no mineral rights have been previously awarded, but already allocated to future mining development.
+- Restricted areas comprise mining areas, including the deposits or beds and the respective dressing facilities in a radius of up to 1,000 metres. - (ii) Protection areas comprise: (a) the areas corresponding to the strips of land around restricted areas in a radius of up to 5km, to be established at the prudent discretion of the relevant body, as from the outer limits of the deposits protected by mineral demarcation; and (b) the areas corresponding to mineral occurrences discovered under an exploration title, plus a surrounding strip of up to 5km, to be established at the prudent discretion of the relevant body, as from the outer limits of the granting the period from the discovery of the occurrences to the granting of mining rights. - (iii) Mineral reserve areas are areas of the national territory in relation to which no mineral rights have been previously awarded, but already allocated to future mining development.